miles52100/notes/README.md

 # NOTES
-My notes on technical topics
+My notes on technical topics.
 All are markdown files

 Split into two subdirs: